Your cart is empty

 Understanding CranMax

-Maxx-Cran is the only cranberry concentrate made using Exo-shield technology designed to protect the anthocyanins and phenols from destruction by gastric acid in the stomach.
+Maxx-Cran is distinguished as the only cranberry concentrate utilizing Exo-shield technology, which is specifically designed to protect anthocyanins and phenols from degradation by gastric acid.
+It also contains higher cranberry content compared to many other supplements.

-Scientific research has found multi-strains working together show greater efficacy than single strain.
-These strains are clinically researched to repopulate the urinary tract and hence help to keep urinary tract healthy.
+Scientific research has shown that multi-strain probiotics offer greater efficacy than single-strain alternatives.
+These strains are clinically studied to repopulate and maintain urinary tract health.

-The synergistic effect of 19 diverse strains help to manage and support a good vaginal health.
-The more lactobacilli bacteria, the more good bacteria will dominate the vaginal floral.
-Hence replacing the bad bacteria and help better manage a good vaginal flora.
+The synergistic effect of these 19 diverse strains promotes and supports optimal vaginal health.
+Increasing lactobacilli populations helps good bacteria dominate the vaginal flora, effectively replacing harmful bacteria and contributing to improved vaginal health management.

 Evidence of Probiotic Benefits